Reviewing a proof

 This process can be also done in reverse.
 First type your message in the comment box, add a markup and click "save".

-If you need to annotate text in the proof you can use our text extraction tool.
+If you need to annotate text in the proof you can use our text selection tool.
 This allows you to select words and/or sentences and gives you the option to highlight, replace, delete or insert text and tie them to a comment.

 Replying to comments